The store will not work correctly in the case when cookies are disabled.

-If you’re a lawncare enthusiast and emerald green stripes frequently appear in your dreams, then you’ll know that a fine lawn needs a lot of care to keep it in first class condition.
+Knowing how to care for a fine lawn is important since they typically require a bit more care and attention than a lawn that uses regular grass seed.
+If you’re a lawn care enthusiast and emerald green stripes frequently appear in your dreams, then you’ll know that a fine lawn needs a lot of care to keep it in first-class condition.

-There’s a lot involved in keeping a luxury lawn, so we’ve put together all the things you’ll need to consider below.
+There’s a lot involved in keeping a luxury lawn, so we’ve put together all things fine lawn care-related that you’ll need to consider below.

-Most lawns will go a year if not longer without being overseeded, but if you have a fine lawn you will need to do this more regularly.
-Not only because reseeding helps to build a more dense lawn with a superior root system, but the overseeding process encourages you to undertake more lawn maintenance tasks that can lead to much healthier lawn – such as scarifying, feeding and weed and moss removal.
+Most lawns will go a year, if not longer, without being overseeded, but if you have a fine lawn, you will need to do this more regularly.
+Not only because reseeding helps to build a more dense lawn with a superior root system, but the overseeding process encourages you to undertake more lawn maintenance tasks that can lead to a much healthier lawn – such as scarifying, feeding and weed and moss removal.
 If you’re looking for a super fine mix to overseed with, you should try our Super Fine Luxury Lawn.

-With regular feeding, you want to ensure that your grass is taking up all the nutrients you’ve been giving it – easily.
+With regular feeding, you want to ensure that your grass is easily taking up all the nutrients you’ve been giving it.
 Aeration helps your lawn to breathe.
-By creating small holes or spikes in your lawn, you help to break up the soil and therefore create space for nutrients and water to move around more freely.
-Aeration also helps to alleviate compaction, which can help disease and fungi from forming.
-You can aerate your lawn by using a garden fork for a small area, or a hollow tine aerator for a larger area.
+By creating small holes or spikes in your lawn, you help break up the soil, creating space for nutrients and water to move around more freely.
+Aeration also helps to alleviate compaction, which can help prevent disease and fungi from forming.
+You can aerate your lawn by using a garden fork for a small area or a hollow tine aerator for a larger area.
 For our full guide on aeration, click here.

-Top dressing is the process of adding extra material to the surface of your lawn to help improve your soils condition and the overall look of your lawn.
-This could be top soil, compost or sometimes just sand.
+Top dressing is the process of adding extra material to the surface of your lawn to help improve your soil's condition and the overall look of your lawn.
+This could be topsoil, compost or sometimes just sand.
 What you decide to top dress your lawn with is up to you, but it’s best to do your research before applying anything extra.
-Top dressing materials will do different things for your lawn - top soil can be useful to level areas out and to improve soil structure, compost works well as a natural feed, and sand can help improve drainage.
-Top dressing is best followed by aeration, so you can brush the extra material into the holes created.
+Top dressing materials will do different things for your lawn - topsoil can be useful to level areas out and improve soil structure, compost works well as a natural feed, and sand can help improve drainage.
+Top dressing is best followed by aeration so that you can brush the extra material into the holes created.
 To keep your lawn in good nick, you should aim to topdress in spring and autumn.

 Stripe for success

-There’s nothing worse than a weed grass, red thread or pests taking a hold of your well-cared for lawn – so look out for changes that all is not what it seems.
-For example, if you are feeding your lawn all year round it is unlikely that yellowing will be an issue.
+There’s nothing worse than a weed grass, red thread or pests taking hold of your well-cared-for lawn – so look out for changes that all is not what it seems.
+For example, if you are feeding your lawn all year round, it is unlikely that yellowing will be an issue.
 But if this begins to appear in random patches, you may have a pest present.
-Likewise if thicker, stockier grass starts to grow in patches – this isn’t a sign of a good overseed – rather some weed grasses making their way into your lawn!
+Likewise, if thicker, stockier grass starts to grow in patches – this isn’t a sign of a good overseed – rather, some weed grasses are making their way into your lawn!